pronesto/DCC888/TypeChecking/README.md

 ## Theoretical Questions

 1. The implementation of `type_check` evaluates all the instructions once, except phi-functions.
-On a strict-SSA form program, if we evaluate instructions on the order defined by the program's dominator tree, then we are guaranteed to have evaluated all the uses of an instruction *I* upon having to evaluate *I*.
+On a strict-SSA form program, if we evaluate instructions on the order defined by the program's [dominator tree](https://homepages.dcc.ufmg.br/~fernando/classes/dcc888/ementa/slides/LoopOptimizations.pdf), then we are guaranteed to have evaluated all the uses of an instruction *I* upon having to evaluate *I*, provided that *I* is not a phi-function.
+Proof that this statement is true.

-The only exception for this property are the phi-functions.
+2. The statement of Question 1 is not valid for phi-functions.

-2. Figure 2.g shows an image of the heap, produced with a solution of the alias analysis.
-Each dashed line from `a` to `b` indicates that the pointer `a` can reference the memory location `b`.
-If such an edge exists, then is it the case that necessarily the address of `b` will ever be the value of `a`?

-3. Let's take a look into the complement of Question 2 above: if the solution of the alias analysis does not determine a dashed edge from `a` to `b`, does it mean that there is no way, ever, that during the execution of the program, variable `a` can point to variable `b`?

-4. The constraints such as `Alias(a) >= Alias(b)`, which are either created by `Move` instructions, or as a result of the evaluation of the complex constraints, determine a graph.
-Figures 2.c, 2.e and 2.f show instances of this points-to graph.
-A efficient way to solve a constraint system is to collapse cycles in this graph, unifying the points-to information of all the nodes in the strong component that was merged.
-See Section 2 of the [Wave Propagation Paper](https://homepages.dcc.ufmg.br/~fernando/publications/papers/CGO09.pdf) for more details.
-Why is it correct to merge nodes involved in a cycle?
+However, we can come up with a version of it that should be valid:
+"On a strict-SSA form program, if we evaluate instructions on the order defined by the program's [dominator tree](https://homepages.dcc.ufmg.br/~fernando/classes/dcc888/ementa/slides/LoopOptimizations.pdf), then we are guaranteed to have evaluated at least one of the arguments of a phi-function".
+Can you demonstrate that the above statement is true?

+3. Use the statement from Question 1 to demonstrate that once you call `type_eval` on an instruction *I* that is not a phi-function, then you will be able to either find a well-defined type for *I*, or raise a type error.

+4. Use the statement from Question 2 to demonstrate that once you call `type_eval` on an instruction *I* that is a phi-function, then you will be able to either find a well-defined type for *I*, or raise a type error.

+5. Our type checking analysis associates each variable name with a single type.
+Provide an argument demonstrating that for our toy language, the static single-assignment form is enough to ensure that this property -- single type per name -- holds.

+6. Show an example of a program where you could get multiple types associated with the same name, were you not in the SSA format.